bifurcationkit/BifurcationKitDocs.jl/docs/src/tutorials/ode/tutorialsCodim2PO.md

 We are now equipped to build a periodic orbit problem from a solution `sol::ODEProblem`.

 ```@example TUTPPREY
-# this is the function which builds probtrap from sol
+# function to build probtrap from sol
 probtrap, ci = BK.generateCIProblem(PeriodicOrbitTrapProblem(M = 150),
 	prob, sol, 2.)